pauljohn32/sc_shell/notes/shell-3.md

 Test that in the command line

-1. Two argouments with no spaces
+1. Two arguments with no spaces

 ```
 sh mytest.sh hellopaul hellobill